 Fidelities and errors

-Quantum states and processes cannot be observed directly, but measurements can be used as a proxy to get informations about these properties.
-Repeating the preparation and measurement of the same quantum state results as a probability associated to each state that can be observed.
-Quantum processes act on states and can then be measured to extract informations about these processes.
+Quantum states and processes cannot be observed directly, but measurements can be used as a proxy to get information about these properties.
+Repeating the preparation and measurement of the same quantum state results in a probability associated with each state that can be observed.
+Quantum processes act on states and can then be measured to extract information about these processes.

-The next table summarizes the different FOMs that can be evaluated with classical distributions.
-It is assumed that the probability distribution is established over \(2^n\) different possible bitstrings noted \(\{0, 1\}^n\).
+The next table summarizes the different FoMs that can be evaluated with classical distributions.
+It is assumed that the probability distribution is established over \(2^n\) different possible bitstrings in \(\{0, 1\}^n\).
 The probability associated to each bitstring \(x\) is given by the probability distribution \(\mathbf{p}\) as \(\mathbf{p}(x)\).

 Name Formula Value if \(\mathbf{p} = \mathbf{\widetilde{p}}\) Bounds Is a metric ?
 Operational interpretation